Positional talipes is where a baby’s foot turns inwards and downwards. It is sometimes known as talipes equinovarus (TEV).

 Exercises for positional talipes

-Positional talipes is treated by gentle exercises that stretch the foot and ankle in an upwards and outwards direction.
-Your maternity hospital physiotherapist will show you how to do this.
+Positional talipes is treated by gentle exercises.
+These will stretch the foot and ankle in an upwards and outwards direction.
+A physiotherapist or other healthcare professional will show you how to do these.

-The exercises can improve your baby’s positional talipes more quickly.
+The exercises may improve your baby’s positional talipes more quickly.
 There are no known risks or side effects to these exercises.
 They are not painful for your baby.

 If it’s not improving